What Is Satanism? A Complete Guide to Types, Beliefs & History

 Baphomet

 The winged, androgynous, goat-headed figure drawn by Éliphas Lévi in 1856.
 Originally represented the union of opposites: male/female, mercy/justice, human/animal, spirit/matter.
-Features include an upright pentagram on the forehead (representing light), arms pointing to white and black moons (mercy and justice), breasts, scales, wings, and a torch between the horns.
-Used by The Satanic Temple in their famous statue.
+Features include an upright pentagram on the forehead (representing light), arms pointing to white and black moons, and a torch between the horns.
+Used prominently by The Satanic Temple.

 Pentagram